Akuli/tkinter-tutorial/buttons.md

 - The `tk.Button` widget displays a button.
 - Buttons have a `command` option.
 It can be set to a function that runs when the button is clicked.
-- Button commands and other callbacks should run only a short time, about 0.1 seconds or less.
+- Button commands and other callbacks should not block.
+It means that they should run only a short time, about 0.1 seconds or less.
+- Use `functools.partial` when you need to pass arguments to callbacks.